jakobyousrii/jakobyousrii/README.md

 - VanillaJS :newspaper: [[TO DO APP] Create multiple Todos where you can mark every to do item as completed or incompleted](https://to-do-app-vanillajs.web.app/)
 - Full-Stack App (node,express,ejs,MongoDB,Mongoose, RestAPI sessions and more!)[:sunrise_over_mountains: Create your campground and put your cluster inside our campingLife's map!](https://campinglife.herokuapp.com)
 - Full-Stack App (Node, Express, ejs, RestAPI, tvmaze.com/api)[:movie_camera: Find useful informations about specific TV show that can help you find what you would like to watch! 🤯](https://tv-showtime.herokuapp.com)
-- React Application (redux-toolkit, photoAPI, react-router) [:camera: Photo App with functionality to like or dislike a photo, also ability to see all of liked photos](https://photo-app-favorites.web.app/)
+- React Application (redux-toolkit, photoAPI, react-router) [:camera: PhotoApp has logic where you can like or dislike a photo, and also has the ability to see all of the user's liked photos!](https://photo-app-favorites.web.app/)
 - React Application [🍽 Sea Paradise App has logic where any user can order some food by inserting the wanted amount and by clicking on add to cart button.](https://seaparadiseapp.web.app/)
 - VanillaJS [:red_circle: Pokemon App serving to help others to learn pokemon weakness and adventages!](https://jakobyousrii.github.io)
 - Simpy PDV calculator Made in Node.js [:five: Simple PDV calculator!](https://pdv-kalkulator.herokuapp.com)